Ant and Dec will return for one last episode of Saturday Night Takeaway, which is looking to be an epic finale to the 17th series.

-The 17th series got off to a spectacular start, with Saturday Night Takeaway becoming ITV’s second highest-rated programme of the year as 8.1 million viewers tuned in for the launch.
+Since the 17th series returned in February, it’s been bringing us nothing but pure joy!
+Saturday Night Takeaway became ITV’s second highest-rated programme of the year as 8.1 million viewers tuned in for the launch.

-Here’s everything you need to know as Ant and Dec’s Saturday Night Takeaway continues on ITV.
+As it wraps up on ITV, here’s everything you need to know as Ant and Dec’s Saturday Night Takeaway.

 When is Ant and Dec’s Saturday Night Takeaway back in 2021?

-Ant and Dec’s Saturday Night Takeaway will continue on Saturday 6th February at 7pm.
+Ant and Dec’s Saturday Night Takeaway will come to an end on Saturday 3rd April at 7pm.

 What can viewers expect from the new series?